Severson-Group/AMDC-Hardware/docs/PowerDistribution.md

 ### 2. Power Protection

 To protect the circuitry on the AMDC from over-voltage, under-voltage, and reverse voltage input, [back-to-back series MOSFETs](https://www.vishay.com/docs/75642/si4946cdy.pdf) are used  to act as a switch for input voltage.
-The gates of these MOSFETs are controlled by the [LTC4365](https://www.analog.com/media/en/technical-documentation/data-sheets/LTC4365.pdf) device, which is configured to only allow a certian range of voltages (20V to 34V).
+The gates of these MOSFETs are controlled by the [LTC4365](https://www.analog.com/media/en/technical-documentation/data-sheets/LTC4365.pdf) device, which is configured to only allow a certain range of voltages (20V to 34V).
 See the note in the schematics for calculation of the resistor values.

 ### 3. Filter